sooriyaarachchi/pybites.github.io-src/content/special-new-codechallenge-platform.md

 * Having to explain technical aspects by article or code challenge can be hard.
 You learn.
 Having your piece being criticised on Reddit might suck, but you grow.
 Committing and [finishing a #100DaysOfCode](https://pybit.es/special-100days-of-code.html) challenge can be insane, but the amount of deliberate practice counts and made us better coders (more about this [on Task Python episode 140](https://talkpython.fm/episodes/show/140/level-up-your-python-with-100daysofcode-challenge)).
 Talking before a group of people can be scary, but you evolve.

 * Try new things!
 We recently launched [our first online course on learning Python Flask](https://www.udemy.com/python-flask-for-beginners/?couponCode=PYBITES).
 It was nothing we expected we'd ever do but we had the idea, sucked up the nerves and gave it a go - to great success!
 In everything we do, if there was ever a regret to be had it'd be not trying something new.

+* Consistently writing on a blog (this should be entry #238!) you improve this important skill.
+As with coding, less is more, expressing things more succinctly is both elegant and more efficient.

 ### Our Big Announcement for today